BharatheshwaraReddyK/sap-toolbox/README.md

 plus a few helpers aimed specifically at SAP payloads: an IDoc segment viewer, an OData response beautifier, and a lightweight field mapping designer.

 Everything runs client-side.
 Nothing you paste in is sent to a server.
+Includes a light/dark theme toggle (persisted locally), file upload on every editable pane, and downloadable diff reports (HTML, PDF, or PNG).

 ## Tools

 **Convert**
-- XML ⇄ JSON
+- XML ⇄ JSON — optional root-element stripping, with a configurable root name for rebuilding
-- CSV ⇄ JSON
+- CSV ⇄ JSON — configurable delimiter, nested structures flattened to dotted columns
-- CSV ⇄ XML
+- CSV ⇄ XML — configurable root/row element names and delimiter
 - Excel ⇄ JSON / CSV (upload a workbook, or paste JSON/CSV to download one)
 - YAML ⇄ JSON
 - `.properties` ⇄ JSON